nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 >
 > https://hackage.haskell.org/package/http-client/docs/Network-HTTP-Client.html#v:newManager

-To convince ourselves, let's add logging to the different functions that create the resources and attributes that will build up into `AppEnv`.
-Then let's run the server implementation above and make two requests.
+In our example, let's add logging to the functions that create the resources and attributes for `AppEnv`.
+Then, we'll run the first server implementation above and make two requests.
 Here is the log output in the terminal, with some comments added for clarity:

 ```text
 # Server startup